nodename/vscode-hacker-typer/README.md

 # VSCode Hacker Typer

-Hacker Typer allows you to record your keystrokes in VSCode, and to play them back either by typing random keys or automatically.
-Supports typing, editing, selections (including multicursor) and autocompletions).
+Hacker Typer allows you to record your keystrokes in VSCode, and to play them back either automatically or by typing random keys.
+Supports typing, editing, selections (including multicursor) and autocompletions.

 This version is a fork of [Jani Eväkallio's original extension](https://github.com/jevakallio/vscode-hacker-typer).